 Unexpected lightbulbs for me included the benefits of “bringing the heat” to workplace conversations, the value of mavericks, separating expert and management behaviour from leadership, the power of loss, and seeing leadership coming from the most surprising places.

 The programme brings together people from a wide variety of organisations and management levels, creating a space for thought-provoking discussions and real-life examples.
 The group becomes an ongoing support network – this leadership stuff can be challenging to put into practice!

 Due to a long-term relationship with the New Zealand Leadership Institute, Outward Bound has put a number of people through the programme.
 The benefits have been significant.
 Ritualised meetings with hollow status-quo outcomes are slowly being removed.
 Our management team now share a common language of leadership, enabling us to get to the heart of issues and opportunities.

 Thank you for the opportunity to experience this life-changing course.Katy Glenie, Marketing Manager, Outward Bound

 Out there doing it

-The most important "take home" message for Dr Nathaniel Wilson from the 2014 Leadership Mindset Programme was how to segment problems in order to solve them, taking into account the views and needs of the different people involved.
+For Alumni Fellowship recipient Dr Nathaniel Wilson, the most important "take home" message from the 2014 Leadership Mindset Programme was how to segment problems in order to solve them, taking into account the views and needs of the different people involved.
 At the core of this is gaining an understanding that management and leadership are not the same thing.